x-atlas-consortia/ubkg-docs/docs/index.md

 # Introduction to assertions

+An assertion is the statement of a relationship between two entities.
-If you are new to modeling information by building sets of assertions, then the [Basics](/basics) page is a good place to start.
+If you are new to assertions, consult the [Basics](/basics) page.

 # Components of the UBKG
 The primary components of an instance of the UBKG are: